pmq20/node-packer/README.md

 NOTE: This gz file ([nodec-darwin-x64.gz](http://enclose.io/nodec/nodec-darwin-x64.gz)) contains an outdated version of nodec (nodec 1.5.0 with Node.js 8.3.0).
 The original maintainer did not specify how to build this repo into single executable, therefore newer versions can only be run on source code directly.

+#### Additional Notes on Build failure in macOS XCode 11
+According to recent Travis Build, the test cases will fail shortly after its launch occurs when the Build Environement is XCode 11.
+Currently, it is not known whether the issue is caused by XCode 11 or other factors within Travis CI that may not impact on actual macOS deployment.

+Therefore, the build environment for macOS under Travis is XCode 10.2 so as to ensure the test case can be successfully executed and completed.

 ## Usage